The Tax Disputes and Litigation Review: Ireland

 ii Challenging administrative decisions

-Only the party who files a tax return can bring a claim against the Revenue.
-In the case of a person who suffers unlawful tax (e.g., VAT), recovering such unlawfully imposed tax would generally be a matter of contract law between the parties.
+Only the party who is the assessable party for tax purposes can bring a claim against Revenue.
+In the case of a person who suffers tax wrongly, but indirectly (as can happen with VAT), recovering such wrongly incurred tax would generally be a matter of contract law between the parties.
 An aggrieved person would not have any recourse to the Revenue.

 Alternative dispute resolution

-Although currently the use of the alternative dispute resolution mechanism in Ireland is rare, this is expected to change in the future.
-Directive 2017/1852 on Tax Dispute Resolution Mechanisms in the European Union (the Directive) was published on 10 October 2018 and applies to claims submitted after 1 July 2019 in respect of tax years commencing on or after 1 January 2018.
-The Directive must be implemented by Ireland by 30 June 2019.
-Under the Directive, tax authorities would be required to resolve multi-jurisdictional tax disputes through a mutual agreement procedure (MAP), failing which such disputes would be resolved through binding arbitration.
+The use of alternative dispute resolution mechanisms in Ireland for tax disputes is rare.
+Directive 2017/1852 on Tax Dispute Resolution Mechanisms in the European Union (the Directive) was published on 10 October 2018 and, under the Directive, tax authorities would be required to resolve multi-jurisdictional tax disputes through a mutual agreement procedure (MAP), failing which such disputes would be resolved through binding arbitration.

-On 7 June 2017, Ireland along with almost 70 other countries signed the OECD's Multilateral Instrument (MLI), which, when it comes into force, will incorporate certain recommendations made under the OECD's BEPS project into many of Ireland's double taxation treaties.
-The MLI provides that mandatory binding arbitration will apply in cases where a dispute cannot be resolved through the MAP currently provided for in the Model OECD Tax Treaty.
-Ireland has opted to adopt this provision of the MLI and this new dispute resolution mechanism will amend the double taxation treaties that Ireland has signed with other countries provided the other countries have also opted to adopt this provision of the MLI.
+Ireland has signed the OECD's Multilateral Instrument (MLI), which among other things, provides that mandatory binding arbitration will apply in cases where a dispute cannot be resolved through the MAP currently provided for in the Model OECD Tax Treaty.
+Ireland has opted to adopt this provision of the MLI, and this new dispute resolution mechanism will amend the double taxation treaties that Ireland has signed with other countries provided the other countries have also opted to adopt this provision of the MLI.

 Double taxation treaties

-The MAP article in double taxation treaties is the way in which disputes between tax authorities in relation to the application of double tax treaties are addressed.
-As noted above, the MAP in Ireland's treaties will amended by the MLI when it comes into force.
+The MAP article in double taxation treaties is the mechanism whereby disputes between tax authorities in relation to the application of double tax treaties are addressed.
+As noted above, the MAP in Ireland's treaties will be amended by the MLI as and when it comes into force.
 It is likely that use of MAP procedures will increase given the impact of the MLI.

 To date, there have been a limited number of cases before the Irish courts regarding double tax treaties.
 The case of O'Brien v.
-Quigley,9 which concerned the existence of a 'permanent home' for the purposes of the tiebreaker provisions of the double taxation treaty (DTA) between Ireland and Portugal.
-The Revenue tried to claim taxing rights for the tax year 2000–2001 while the taxpayer was resident in Ireland as well as Portugal.
+Quigley5 concerned the question of a 'permanent home' for the purposes of the tie-breaker provisions of the double taxation treaty (DTA) between Ireland and Portugal.
+Revenue claimed taxing rights while the taxpayer was resident in Ireland as well as Portugal.
 Therefore, the taxing rights had to be determined in accordance with 'tie break' provisions of the DTA, which provide that that an individual shall be deemed to be a tax resident where he or she has a permanent home available to him or her.
-The High Court held that for a permanent home to exist there must be an element of personal link between the taxpayer and the accommodation and the taxpayer must intend to use the premises or keep it available for his or her permanent use.
+The High Court held that for a permanent home to exist there must be an element of personal link between the taxpayer and the accommodation, and the taxpayer must intend to use the premises or keep it available for his or her permanent use.
 On that basis, the court held that the taxpayer did not have a permanent home in Ireland.

 Avoiding litigation is the preferable route for taxpayers and the Revenue alike.
-Therefore, in cross-border transactions, it is possible for taxpayers to enter into an advance pricing agreement (APA), agreeing with the Revenue the arm's-length price for arrangements with related parties outside Ireland.
-The Revenue will engage with taxpayers and negotiate bilateral APAs with countries with which Ireland has double taxation treaties.
-The conclusion of an APA will provide the taxpayer with certainty that its transfer pricing arrangements agreed thereunder are in compliance with Ireland's transfer pricing rules, and thereby result in fewer disputes.
+Therefore, in cross-border transactions, it is possible for taxpayers to enter into an advance pricing agreement (APA), agreeing with Revenue the arm's-length price for arrangements with related parties outside Ireland.
+The conclusion of an APA will provide the taxpayer with certainty that its transfer pricing arrangements are in compliance with Ireland's transfer pricing rules.

-The Irish courts' interpretation of the Treaty on the Functioning of the European Union and the EEA will follow the interpretation rules for other international treaties (i.e., as set out in the Vienna Convention).
+The Irish courts' interpretation of the Treaty on the Functioning of the European Union and the European Economic Area will follow the interpretation rules for other international treaties (i.e., as set out in the Vienna Convention).